-5.6.4 Mandatory advisory statements
+5.6.5 Mandatory advisory statements

-Existing mandatory advisory statements are:
+Existing mandatory advisory statements on phytosterol-containing edible oil spreads are listed in the box below:

 Statements to the effect that:

 - 1. the product should be consumed in moderation as part of a diet low in saturated fats and high in fruit and vegetables; - 2. the product is not recommended for infants, children and pregnant or lactating women unless under medical supervision; and - 3. consumers on cholesterol-lowering medication should seek medical advice on the use of this product in conjunction with their medication.